 The following monitoring plan is the result of inter-agency meetings and comments received from the applicants.
 The monitoring plan is required as part of the terms and conditions of the biological opinion for LOP 2015-1.
 Four sources of information make up the plan: 1) monitoring cross sections for all rivers; 2) water surface elevation at the 35% exceedence flow for all rivers, except the Trinity River (the width-to-depth ratio is analyzed at the 35% flow); and 3) habitat mapping for all rivers.
-These data shall be collected on years in which extraction takes place.
-If the year is succeeding an extraction year then monitoring cross-sections must also be completed and submitted.
+These data shall be collected on an annual basis, unless otherwise noted.